wldud01/wldud01/README.md

 2022
 - SW AI Competition - Excellence Award
 - Southern Utah University - SW Education
-- Presented at the Korea Computer Congress - Deep Learning-based Text Recognition in Image and Machine Translation.
+- Presented at the KCC 2022 - Deep Learning-based Text Recognition in Image and Machine Translation.
 Junior Paper: "Machine Translation for the Preservation of Jeju Dialect"

 ### ✨Contact